robot-perception-group/rl_multi_rotor_landing/README.md

 ## Analyzing flight logs
 You can make the recorded rosbag file accessible to further processing in python by executing the script [extract_topics_from_rosbag.py](experiment_evaluation/extract_topics_from_rosbag.py).
 It will extract the required topics from the rosbag file and store them as .csv-files in a subdirectory with the same name as the flight experiment ID that was used for the rosbag file.
 To extract individual flights from these topics, run [extract_flights_from_rosbag_topics.py](experiment_evaluation/extract_flights_from_rosbag_topics.py).
-The flights can be plotted using the gnuplot script [plot_vicon_flight_data.gnuplot](experiment_evaluation/plot_vicon_flight_data.gnuplot).
+The flights can be plotted using the gnuplot script [plot_vicon_flight_from_drone_state_estimate.gnuplot](experiment_evaluation/plot_vicon_flight_from_drone_state_estimate.gnuplot).
-Success determination needs to be done manually.
-If the copter is above the moving platform at the moment of reaching the minimal altitude over the moving platform, the landing attempt is considered successful.
+Success determination needs to be done manually, i.e. the number of landing trials leading to a successful touchdown needs to be counted.